 Pallet wide container

-Pallet wide container is a special container designed to accommodate Euro pallets, commonly used in Europe.
+A pallet wide container is a special unit designed to accommodate Euro pallets.

-A 20ft dry container can carry 11 Euro pallets, while a 20ft pallet wide container can carry 15 pallets.
-This is possible because the containers are approximately 5m wider on the inside than the standard ones.
+While a 20ft dry container can carry 11 Euro pallets, a 20ft pallet wide can carry 15.
+This is possible because pallet wide units are approximately 5m wider on the inside than standard containers.

 Flat rack container

-Flat rack containers only have sides on the short ends of the container.
-They are used for heavier and bulkier cargo that needs loading from the top or sides.
-Such cargo may include pipes, machinery, or even buses.
+Flat rack containers only have walls on their shorter ends.
+They’re used to transport bulky and oddly shaped cargo that needs to be loaded from the top or sides.
+Such cargo may include pipes, poles and large machinery.